What is encryption?

 As you can see, encryption is not a simple subject to tackle.
 There are many different ways data can be encrypted (and decrypted), but the most important thing to remember is that engineers cannot decrypt a drive unless they have the encryption credentials.
 This is either the username/password for the encryption or the emergency disk.

-Furthermore, if the data has been corrupted in the process of being encrypted, there is no way of recovering this information, as the decryption process will not correctly translate the corrupted data.
+Furthermore, if the data experiences corruption in the process of encryption, there is no way of recovering this information, as the decryption process will not correctly translate the corrupted data.
 It is best to first consider carefully whether the data needs to be encrypted and what the level of encryption you require for it is.